Counseling and Treatment

 Whatcom staff work with clients in an attempt to motivate them to seek further treatment.
 Staff also provides clients with resources in the community and support through each step of the process.

 Whatcom Community Detox provides a monitored setting for the safe withdrawal from alcohol and other drugs.
-The detoxification is provided in a sub-acute (non-medical) unit where intensive medical monitoring is not required.
-In addition to stabilization and safety, the goal of these services is to assess people’s mental health and substance use disorder-related needs and help them access the services they need to recover
+The detoxification is provided in a 16-bed acute (medical) unit where intensive medical monitoring is required.
+In addition to stabilization and safety, the goal of these services is to assess people’s mental health and substance use disorder-related needs, and help them access the services they need to recover.

 Who is eligible